 Christmas party style

-Invest in a piece that’s perfect for Christmas 2017, and many more to come, thanks to local designer Kristy Barber.
-The garments, shoes and accessories at her Kuwaiiboutique are made to last, both in terms of durability and design.
+For more summer style with a local twist, head to Kuwaii.
+The garments, shoes and accessories here are made to last, both in terms of durability and design.
 They’re made in Melbourne too, so shopping here means helping locals have a merry Christmas.

 The art of Christmas shopping